blue-sky-r/keyboard-test/README.md

 At the end of test the single line report with summary is generated:
 - test passed (green) ... all keys have been successfully tested
 - test warning (yellow/orange) ... all testable keys have been tested but we have some missing keycodes
-- test failed ... not all keys has been tested (premature exit from test by typing quit, CTRL-C, etc ...)
+- test failed ... not all keys has been tested (premature exit from test by typing "q" "u" "i" "t", CTRL-C, etc ...)

 ![apple test ended with warning](https://github.com/blue-sky-r/keyboard-test/blob/master/screenshots/apple-warning.png)

+### known issues
+- hitting [ Print Screen ] key actually also launches KSnapshot in KDE/TDE
+- hitting [ Scroll Lock  ] key toggles xinput events so it has to be hit twice

 ### Files
 The follwoing files: